zbzailab/Astroverse-i18n/src/content/posts/us/astro-components-7.md

 ### The Component Script

 astro uses a code fence (`---`) to identify the component script in your astro component.
-If you've ever written Markdown before, you may already be familiar with a similar concept called _frontmatter._ astro's idea of a component script was directly inspired by this concept.
+If you've ever written markdown before, you may already be familiar with a similar concept called _frontmatter._ astro's idea of a component script was directly inspired by this concept.

 You can use the component script to write any JavaScript code that you need to render your template.
 This can include: